-If the discussion with the faculty member does not resolve the issue, the student may also contact School dean or director information here, including hyperlink email address.
-Dr. Murchtricia Jones (jonesm_2@carolinau.edu) is the school dean of CASE.
+If the discussion with the faculty member does not resolve the issue, the student may also contact Dr. Murchtricia Jones (jonesm_2@carolinau.edu) is the dean of CASE.

 Filing a Formal Complaint

 If informal discussions do not resolve the complaint, a student may file a formal complaint.
 No student shall suffer retaliation or other punitive action for the sole reason of filing a complaint or participating in a related process.
 A student must be enrolled at the institution to file a complaint under this policy.
 A student may file a complaint about a matter related to teaching, learning, assessment, grading, or student performance in a course.